remerjohnson/remerjohnson.github.io/_posts/2016-4-5-why-command-line-libraries.md

 ## Use cases

-I'll attempt to break this into 'simple' and 'advanced' (advanced cases tend to save more time or have unique capabilities, but requires more homework).
+I'll attempt to break this into 'simple' and 'advanced' (advanced cases tend to save more time or have unique capabilities, but require more homework).

 ## Simple Uses

 ### Make a File Listing
-Let's say I have a file directory with hundreds of files.
-I need a list of all the files in that directory.
+Let's say I have a file directory with hundreds of files, and I need a list of all the files in that directory.
 Crtl+A (select all) and Ctrl+C (copy) in Windows Explorer won't help here.
-You could hunt around on the internet for tools with a GUI that will do this, or you could just write one line on the CLI:
+You could hunt around on the internet for tools with a GUI that will do this... or you could just write one line on the CLI:

 ~~~ shell
 $ ls > filelist.txt
 ~~~

 This simple line did something a bit complex: It used the output of one command (`ls`, which simply lists the contents of your current directory) and wrote it out to a file because it used a `>`: the result is that this directory will now have a `filelist.txt` file with the entire file list.
-We could talke about things like `stdout` but all you need to know is you can put the the results (output) of commands into files.
+We could talk about things like `stdout` but all you need to know is you can put the the results (output) of commands into files.

 ### Make a Bunch of Files or Directories

 In our unit at work, every single project lives in a staging area with all the project's data and metadata.
-We decided this structure would be the same for every project, and would be composed of 6 pre-determined folder names.
+We decided this structure would be the same for every project, and would be composed of 6 predetermined folder names.
 While this could be accomplished by making sure an existing directory structure were _completely_ empty, and copying/pasting that into each new project, what if you begin a project that will have 10 subcollections, each needing those 6 folders?
 Let's automate this with a small shell script:

 ~~~ shell
 #!/bin/sh